-In addition, the COVID-19 pandemic has resulted in a decrease in LIBOR and a general reduction of certain interest rates by the U.S. Federal Reserve and other central banks.
-A continued decline in interest rates, including LIBOR, could result in a reduction of our gross investment income.
+In addition, inflation resulting from supply chain disruptions caused by the war between Russia and Ukraine and the COVID-19 pandemic has resulted in a general increase of certain interest rates by the U.S. Federal Reserve and other central banks.
+A continued increase in interest rates, including SOFR, could affect our gross investment income.